-- Puerto Rico resident with gross income net of exemptions greater than $0.
+- Puerto Rico residents with gross income net of exemptions greater than $0.

 - Non-resident and US citizen with gross income greater than $0.

-- A married individual living with a spouse, elects to file separately and has $0 gross income net of exemptions.
+- A married individual living with a spouse elects to file separately and has a $0 gross income net of exemptions.

 - A non-resident foreigner who has had income from PR sources subject to tax.

 - Every individual who during the taxable year has net income subject to an alternate basic tax of $25,000 or more.

 How to issue the payment?

 - When you e-file your return, the program allows you to make the payment using your bank account number and bank routing number.